roehampton/module-content/digital-literacy/week-04/lab/worksheet.md

 4. Can you work out what seems to be happening if you go to www.bbc.co.uk?

-### Additional task
+### Additional tasks

-Please draw a single diagram that shows how an email is sent and received.
+1. Please draw a single diagram that shows how an email is sent and received.
 Please represent the process for when the mail is composed and read on a users local computer.
 Please represent the protocols used in the communcations if you can.

+2. Research some maps of internet infrastructure and post the results on Moodle.